 CitationElshendidy T, Eldaly MKA and Abdel-Kader M (2021) Independent oversight of the auditing profession: A review of the literature.
 International Journal of Auditing.
-Accepted for publication.
+25(2): 373-407.

-NotesThe full-text of this article will be released for public view at the end of the publisher embargo, 24 months after first publication.
+NotesThe full-text of this article will be released for public view at the end of the publisher embargo on 16 Mar 2023.

 Showing items related by title, author, creator and subject.